-Fourth, we modify various parameter and model assumptions.
-Specifically, we change the discount rate from 10% to 20% to capture higher impatience; we allow VCs and entrepreneurs to be overconfident; and we allow for a match-specific shock to the startup value, so that different deals by the same pair of VC and entrepreneur qualities can have different contracts and expected values.
-Appendix F describes the model extensions in detail.
-Table A5 in the appendix shows that in all cases, our results remain robust.
-Appendix F also includes an extension in which the amount of capital raised is an additional endogenous contract term.
+In a third set of extensions, we change the discount rate from 10% to 20% to capture higher impatience; we allow VCs and entrepreneurs to be overconfident; and we allow for a match-specific shock to the startup value, so that different deals by the same pair of VC and entrepreneur qualities can have different contracts and expected values.
+Because the last two model extensions are less trivial, Appendix H describes them in detail.
+Table A7 in the appendix shows that in all cases, our results remain robust.

+Fourth, Appendix H includes an extension in which the amount of capital raised is an additional endogenous contract term.
 Due to high computational complexity, this case is not estimated, but uses comparative statics.

-Finally, to account for potential sources of unobserved variation other than qualities (e.g., projects with different capital intensity or syndicated rounds can result in different contracts and success probabilities), in unreported results we have also estimated our model in subsamples of seed or series A rounds, syndicated or non-syndicated deals, and high or low capital intensity startups.
-Our results remained quantitatively unaffected.24 To account for omitted, ex-ante less important contract terms such as redemption rights or cumulative dividends, in unreported results we have estimated models in which the least important included term, pay-to-play, is substituted with each omitted term, and (at a great computational cost) models in which each omitted term is exclusively added to the set of three included terms.
+Fifth, to account for omitted, ex-ante less important contract terms such as redemption rights or cumulative dividends, we have estimated models in which the least important included term, pay-to-play, is substituted with each omitted term.
+We also estimate (at great computational cost) models in which each omitted term is added in turn to the set of three included terms.
 Neither of the newly included terms' impacts is statistically or economically significant in any specification.